rcazzara/seldovia/_people/Leonhardt_Lillian_Lillie_Holm.md

 Point fish trap, now only a row of bare poles stuck in the water, the wire fencing and connecting planks removed for the winter.
 He managed to maneuver himself to the outermost pole and tied the skiff fast with the painter.
-He didn’t trust the skiff.
+He didnâ€™t trust the skiff.
 It might break loose or swamp at any time.
 He crawled up the fish trap pole as high as he could and lashed himself as firmly as possible.
-At the fox farm, Jenny and Paddy worried when Harry didn’t return on schedule.
+At the fox farm, Jenny and Paddy worried when Harry didnâ€™t return on schedule.
 They had no way of communicating with town.
-When he didn’t show up by nightfall of the day he was expected.
+When he didnâ€™t show up by nightfall of the day he was expected.
 Paddy prepared to go to town with their second skiff and outboard motor.
 He traveled near the beaches, hoping Harry had been forced ashore and was waiting to be rescued.
 When he reached town and